 It has a massive underground root system.
-And although each tree appears to be individual, all germinate from the same root system.
+And although each tree appears to be individual, all germinate from the same root system or a single tree.
 All visible shoots are genetically identical clones.

 It occupies 43.6 hectares (108 acres) and is estimated to have a collective weight of 6,6000 tons.
 Hence, Pando is also the heaviest known living organism.